john9francis/radiation-modeling/time-spent-thesis.md

 - 1/15 10:15 am 1 hr working on the 1 pg. version of my thesis
 - UPDATE: I cloned g4-medical-linac main branch in a separate folder. in my original g4-medical-linac folder I have the branch that works.
 I CANT DO GIT PULL because the remote branch is messed up.
 I just need to work on cleaning my main branch and making it look like my local copy.
-- 1/15 5:11 pm cleaning up main branch UPDATE: It's cleaned up. now I just have to figure out how to do PDD from the ui commands in a mac file.
+- 1/15 5:11 pm .5 hr cleaning up main branch UPDATE: It's cleaned up. now I just have to figure out how to do PDD from the ui commands in a mac file.